yoavain/create-windowless-app/README.md

 Create a windowless NodeJS app.

 Create Windowless App works on Windows 64-bit only<br>
-If something doesn’t work, please [file an issue](https://github.com/yoavain/create-windowless-app/issues/new).
+If something doesn't work, please [file an issue](https://github.com/yoavain/create-windowless-app/issues/new).

 Pre-Requisites: